 Ginkgo is not recommended during pregnancy, breast-feeding, or early childhood.

-Blood stasis is a common and damaging pathogenic factor that is at the root of many serious diseases.
-A characteristic of Blood stasis is that it can only occur after a prolonged period of time: thus, it is always a relatively serious pathogenic factors and one that leads to more serious diseases than Qi stagnation: for example, coronary heart disease, abdominal masses, tumours, high blood pressure, stroke, etc. By definition, Qi stagnation cannot, by itself, cause any of the above problems.
+thus, it is always a relatively serious pathogenic factors and one that leads to more serious diseases than Qi stagnation: for example, coronary heart disease, abdominal masses, tumours, high blood pressure, stroke, etc. By definition, Qi stagnation cannot, by itself, cause any of the above problems.
 Thus, whenever we see signs of Blood stasis, we know that the condition is one of long duration and the prognosis is less good than that for Qi stagnation.

 1. AETIOLOGY